About TestRAMP

 Future

 Serious illness in the UK from Covid seems to be in retreat.
 Hopefully the vaccines will work on new variants.
 Even so, the pandemic has left a deep wound in UK healthcare in the form of a huge clinical backlog.
 The labs and test service providers that scaled-up to meet the demands of Covid PCR testing and genomic sequencing now have the capacity and experience to offer tests for other diseases, such as cancer.
 Perhaps that will take some of the pressure off the NHS.
-If we can help a little with that, we'd like to, which is why we're expanding to cover genomic testing.
+If we can help a little with that, we'd like to.

 - Mike Hudson, 4 March 2022